Review of Verses Referring to Preferences

 [Quran 19:52] We called him (Moses) from the right side of Mount Sinai.
 We brought him close, to confer with him.

 [Quran 28:43] We gave Moses the scripture – after having annihilated the previous generations, and after setting the examples through them – to provide enlightenment for the people, and guidance, and mercy, that they may take heed.

 2. Some prophets are preferred over others

-[Quran 17:55] Your Lord is the best knower of everyone in the heavens and the earth.
-In accordance with this knowledge, we preferred some prophets over others (faddalnaa ba’da al-nabiyeena alaa ba’din).
-For example, we gave David the Psalms (wa-aataynaa Daaw-oo-da Zaboor).
+[Quran 17:55] And your Lord is the best knower of everyone in the heavens and the earth.
+And we certainly preferred some prophets over others (wa-laqad faddalnaa ba`da al-nabiyeena `alaa ba`din).
+And we gave David the Psalms (wa-aataynaa Daaw-oo-da Zabuuran).

 God sent down the scripture to His prophets and supported them with miracles as needed to make them successful to deliver His message to their respective community or nation (2:213, 33:56).
 Although the above verse is talking about the preference of some prophets over others but referring to the scripture.
 It is noted that the Psalms was given to David, which is one of the books of the Old Testament and is known as a treasury of prayers and hymns for liturgical and private use on chosen occasions for the community he was sent for.
 However, below is the Psalm 1 out of 150 Psalms of the Psalms (source: Bible) to understand its form of content.

 1 Blessed is the one